sdenier/Articles/git_in_10_minutes.md

 To understand how the git model works, you just need to grasp the concepts of snapshots, graph, and changesets.

-> You already use another revision tool but think git is too hard to learn for your needs.
-Continue the reading, you might be surprised!
-However, if you have never used such a tool before and have no idea what this is for, why not [try git] (https://try.github.io/levels/1/challenges/1) and come back when you know the basic commands but feel like you don't fully grasp what is going on.
+> If you are already used to other revision tools but think git is too hard to learn for your needs, then continue reading, you might be surprised!
+However, if you have never used a revision tool before, why not [try git] (https://try.github.io/levels/1/challenges/1) first?
+Come back when you have played with the basic commands but want a better grasp about what is going on.

 ## Git Stores Snapshots (aka Commits) of your Project